Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 For the Terraform configuration to be able to provision resources, you must configure an automated deployment destination and assign the destination to Terraform Org2.

 The specific steps that are required depend on whether you are using vCenter, AWS, Azure, and SCVMM cloud accounts.
-For information, see [Configuring Automated Deployment for Approved Service Requests](https://docs.embotics.com/vCommander/config_auto_placement_depl_vms.htm).
+For information, see [Configuring Automated Deployment for Approved Service Requests](https://docs.embotics.com/commander/config_auto_placement_depl_vms.htm).

 ### Configure a default ownership policy

 To ensure that new VMs are visible to organization members, configure a default ownership policy that automatically assigns ownership of new VMs to Terraform Org2.

-1. In vCommander, go to **Configuration > Policies**.
+1. In Commander, go to **Configuration > Policies**.
 1. On the Policies tab, click **Add**.
 1. On the Choose a Policy page of the Policy Configuration wizard, select **Default Ownership** from the list of policies, then click **Next**.
 1. On the Policy Name/Description page, enter a name and a description, then click **Next**.